Home » All Recipes » Main Dishes » Copycat Ruth’s Chris Stuffed Chicken Recipe

 What is Ruth’s Chris Stuffed Chicken?

-If you’ve ever been to the restaurant Ruth’s Chris Steak House, you’ve come across their signature dish – stuffed chicken breast.
+If you’ve ever been to the restaurant Ruth’s Chris Steak House, you’ve come across their signature dish, stuffed chicken breast.
 It’s a delicious menu item consisting of chicken breast stuffed with garlic-herb cheese mixture and roasted in the oven until tender and juicy.

 Making your restaurant favorites at home doesn’t have to be complicated.
 And this chicken recipe is a classic example of that.
-The hands-on, active time is a quick 10 minutes, followed by 30 minutes of oven roasting, then you finish with tender chicken with delectable cheese filling.
+The hands-on, active time is a quick 10 minutes, followed by 30 minutes of oven roasting, then you finish with tender chicken with a delectable cheese filling.

 Speaking of filling, what is Ruth’s Chris stuffed chicken breast stuffed with?
 It’s filled with a sumptuous blend of cream cheese, shredded cheddar, dry Ranch seasoning, and Worcestershire sauce.
 That mixture is combined into one mass to stuff the butterflied chicken breast.
 From there, it is baked to tender perfection in what is known as Ruth’s Chris Stuffed Chicken.